sathya-mithra-k/Problem_Solving_HackerRank/README.md

 6.printing a stair case pattern.<br/>
 7.Finding the number of candles with max length among the placed candle on a birthday cake.<br/>
 8.Printing staircase pattern.<br/>
-9.Conversion of standard time into military time.
+9.Conversion of standard time into military time.<br/>
+10.Calculate maximum and minimum number from adding elements in an array leaving exactly any one element in the array and find their difference.<br/>